Board Governance Framework

 Mandate

 The mandate of the Finance and Audit Committee is to gain assurance that the Board of Directors fulfills its legal, ethical, functional and fiscal responsibilities.
 This includes assuring that proper financial management is in place.
-It recommends annual budget for Board approval, monitors quarterly financial status, and has oversight into risk management/controls and oversight for the investment portfolio and the audit functions.
+It recommends annual budget for Board approval, monitors quarterly financial status, and has oversight for the investment portfolio and the audit functions.
+In addition, the Committee has oversight of OTF’s Enterprise Risk Management, IT, Cybersecurity, and Artificial Intelligence (AI).

 The Finance & Audit Committee reports to the Board of Directors.